LulzSecToolkit/MacAttack-STB/README.md

 **Made with ❤️ by LulzSecToolkit**
 ```

-This README provides comprehensive documentation for your MacAttack-STB application, including all the features you've mentioned in the application output.
-You can create this file in your repository to help users understand and use your tool effectively.
+This README provides comprehensive documentation for MacAttack-STB application, including all the features in the application output.